Jamesllllllllll/Daily-Dashboard/README.md

 Daily Dashboard is a dynamic web application designed to enhance your daily routine by providing essential information at a glance.
 Built with React, Redux, and Jest, this application offers a user-friendly interface to display the following key features:

-- **City Visualization**: Utilizing Mapbox, it renders a detailed view of the user's city.
+- **Current Weather**: Displays current weather in your city using [WeatherAPI](https://weatherapi.com).
+- - **Random Fact or Quote**: A unique and interesting fact or quote each time you visit the Dashboard using the relevant APIs from [API Ninjas}(https://api-ninjas.com).
-- **Top 5 Articles**: Integrates with NewsAPI to fetch and display the top 5 articles of the day.
+- **Top 5 Articles**: Displays the top 5 articles of the day using [NewsAPI](https://newsapi.org/s/google-news-api).
-- **Daily Fact**: A unique and interesting fact presented daily.
+- **Emotional Wellbeing Check-in**: Log your daily mood and energy level and see your recent history.
+- **To-Do List**: Keep track of things you need to get done.
+- **Notes**: Take notes and save for review.

-This application is ideal for users who want to stay informed and connected with their surroundings with minimal effort.
+This application is ideal for users who want to stay informed and organized with minimal effort.

 ## Getting Started